aws-samples/avp-petstore-sample/README.md

     4. The “Store-Owner-Role“ group should include the user with employmentStoreCode attribute Cognito user pool now has the users and groups needed for demonestration of this application.
 ### Managing permissions in Amazon Verified Permissions:
-In this section, you will create Amazon Verified Permissions policy-store, schema and policies to represent the authorization model of the application.
+In this section, we will create Amazon Verified Permissions policy-store, schema and policies to represent the authorization model for the application.
 #### Schema:
 1. Navigate to Amazon Verified Permissions in the Console
 2. Click on “Schema“ in the left menu